 Susannah Frearson acquires for the Routledge Mental Health list.
 She actively commissions in the areas of analytical psychology, Jungian studies, and coaching, as well as the ISPS (International Society for Psychological and Social Approaches to Psychosis) series.
 She publishes in a variety of formats including professional texts, edited collections, academic studies, short-form (Focus) titles, and handbooks.

-Elizabeth Graber acquires books for the Routledge Mental Health list and actively commissions in the areas of Marriage and Family Therapy, Sex Therapy, Clinical Social Work, and Coaching.
+Elizabeth Graber acquires books for the Routledge Mental Health list and actively commissions in the areas of addiction, autism spectrum disorder, ADHD, eating disorders, art therapy and expressive therapies, group work, school psychology, and school counseling.
 She is interested in receiving proposals in these fields for professional and supplementary books, textbooks, and handbooks.

 Kate Hawes publishes books across the broad range of psychoanalysis , from object relations and the Independent school, to relational, interpersonal and self psychology perspectives.
 With over 20 years of experience in the field, she acquires books at professional, academic, research and more popular levels.